realyze/battleship/README.md

 ### Modules

-You can require `battleship.core` and `battleship.game` in your app and use the following public methods.
+You can require `battleship.board` and `battleship.game` in your app and use the following public methods.

 #### board module